meyayl/docker-matrix-bootstrap/README.md

 3. It create a domain specific log configuration for Matrix Synapse and uses it in homeserver.yml
 4. It creates a reverse-proxy configuration

-Though, it does not start the containers... this is done by executing `sudo ./run.sh up -d`
+Though, it does not start the containers... this is done by executing `./run.sh up -d`